jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 is in conformity with these lessons.

 Now supposing you don't believe in this G*d stuff.
-There are many Baha'i prayers but virtually all of them invoke G*d in some form.
+There are many Baha'i prayers and virtually all of them invoke G*d in some form.
 I could sit here and try to explain what Baha'is believe about God - how He himself is an unknowable essense which we cannot in any way directly communicate with, how we use the pronoun He becuase of limitations of English grammar